saipendyala1/Web-Programming/README.md

 # Web-Programming
-These are my projects that I build while learning JavaScript, MySQl, PHP, HTML5, CSS
+These are my projects that I build while learning JavaScript, MySQL, PHP, HTML5, CSS